 Separate Compilation of Recursive Modules.
-At the start of the paper, the main criticism we gave of ML modules was that they do not support separate compilation of mutually recursive modules.
+At the start of the article, the main criticism we gave of ML modules was that they do not support separate compilation of mutually recursive modules.
 In MixML, this functionality is provided by units.

-Suppose we wish to define two modules named A and B, with signatures $sig_A$ and $sig_B$ , and definitions $mod_A$ and $mod_B$ , which refer recursively to themselves and to each other through the module variable X. Let the signature variable S be bound to the unit where ... is a signature specifying the type components of A and B that $sig_A$ and $sig_B$ need to refer to recursively.
+Suppose we wish to define two modules named A and B, with signatures sig_A and sig_B , and definitions mod_A and mod_B , which refer recursively to themselves and to each other through the module variable X. Let the signature variable S be bound to the unit where ... is a signature specifying the type components of A and B that sig_A and sig_B need to refer to recursively.
 Were we to write A's and B's definitions together, the MixML code would be:

-$$[(X = ...) with \{A = sig_A, B = sig_B\}]$$
+[(X = ...) with {

+$$A = sig_A, B = sig_B$$

+}]